-- The options property localeMatcher in all constructors and supportedLocalesOf methods. - The options properties usage and sensitivity in the Collator constructor. - The options properties style and currencyDisplay in the NumberFormat constructor. - The options properties minimumIntegerDigits, minimumFractionDigits, maximumFractionDigits, minimumSignificantDigits, and maximumSignificantDigits in the NumberFormat constructor, provided that the additional values are interpreted as integer values higher than the specified limits. - The options properties listed in Table 4 in the DateTimeFormat constructor. - The options property formatMatcher in the DateTimeFormat constructor.
+- The options property localeMatcher in all constructors and supportedLocalesOf methods. - The options properties usage and sensitivity in the Collator constructor. - The options properties style and currencyDisplay in the NumberFormat constructor. - The options properties minimumIntegerDigits, minimumFractionDigits, maximumFractionDigits, minimumSignificantDigits, and maximumSignificantDigits in the NumberFormat constructor, provided that the additional values are interpreted as integer values higher than the specified limits. - The options properties listed in Table 5 in the DateTimeFormat constructor. - The options property formatMatcher in the DateTimeFormat constructor. - The options property type in the PluralRules constructor.